Design system — page navigation

 Command Palette

-Quickly jump to design system sections or run actions.
+Quickly jump to design system sections (same anchors as the slide-over nav).
 Press /Ctrl + K or click the button to open the palette.
 Type to filter, use / to navigate, Enter to run, and Esc to close.

 Multi-step Modal Wizard